 Traditional Chinese New Year foods are exciting to enjoy.
 They have different meanings, which are believed to bring good luck, prosperity, and longevity 🎉️ Some of the most common foods served during Chinese New Year include:

 Additionally, families will often prepare unique dishes for the Chinese New Year's Eve dinner.
 Such as Peking duck, sweet and sour pork, and hot pot, which is enjoyed by all family members 🥳 The excellent news is that all the visitors also have the chance to engage with this yummy moment during the Chinese New Year in Thailand.

-Chinese New Year is a time to enjoy special decorations 🥳 Many families will decorate their homes to celebrate the occasion.
+The Chinese New Year is a special occasion that provides an opportunity to appreciate unique and beautiful decorations 🥳 Many families will decorate their homes to celebrate the occasion.
 You will see the following:

 I highly recommend watching these colorful, vibrant decorations will surely give you an unforgettable experience during Chinese New Year 🎉️